atacker22dw/atacker22dw.github.io/teaching.md

 ## Curriculum Developed
 1. **STOR 390: Machine Learning -- Ethics and Society**
-   - This course currently counts towards the *data, culture, and society* credit of the UNC Data Science Minor.
+   - This course currently counts towards the *data, culture, and society* credit of the UNC Data Science Minor, and elective credit for the Statistics and Analytics Minor.
    - A pedagogical paper has been produced pertaining to this course and is discussed on the [Research](research.md) page.

 ## Current Courses [^1]